 Conversely a recent 7th Circuit Court of Appeals decision, as well as a recent Employment Opportunity Commission (EEOC) administrative decision held the opposite, i.e. that a person alleging sexual orientation discrimination has a cognizable claim under Title VII.
 While the administrative decision is not binding in a court of law as are the appellate decisions, it reflects a societal shift toward greater protections for LGBTQ individuals.
 Because this matter is unsettled and conflicting court opinions exist, should this decision be appealed to the United States Supreme Court, the Court may be willing to hear the case, and issue a final ruling providing guidance concerning this important issue.

 As Atlanta employment discrimination attorney attorneys, we represent workers in all type of employment discrimination claims, including sexual orientation discrimination.
-For more information or if you believe you were the victim of discrimination or retaliation, please contact the dedicated Atlanta work place discrimination lawyers at Buckley Beal LLP for an immediate consultation.
+For more information or if you believe you were the victim of discrimination or retaliation, please contact the dedicated Atlanta work place discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.